Is Guardianship The Answer?

 Guardianship is a court-appointed legal authority to care for the personal and property interests of another person, called a ward.
-The law uses guardianship is a legal remedy in several ways:
+The law uses guardianship as a legal remedy in several ways:

-- When a court declares a person incompetent and removes their rights to make their own decisions
+When a court declares a person incompetent and removes their right to make their own decisions

 Guardianship may become necessary for individuals who have suffered an incapacitating physical or mental illness or injury.
 It is also an important consideration regarding the rights of minors when a parent can no longer act on behalf of the child.
 Minor children may require guardianship due to abandonment, incapacity, or death of the parent.

-A guardian can be a relative, friend, or a court-appointed fiduciary.
+A guardian can be a relative, a friend, or a court-appointed fiduciary.
+A guardianship can grant a legal guardian the power to manage a person’s finances, manage a person’s property, and even make crucial health care decisions.
 The responsibilities of the guardian can range from managing finances to making critical health care decisions.
 The two main types of guardianship are guardianship of the person and guardianship of the property.
+It is up to the court whether to grant one or both types of guardianship – property or medical – to a legal guardian.
+Any guardian appointed by the court will be required to submit annual reports.

 Once a person reaches the age of majority, the law says they have the right and authority to make all legal, medical, and financial decisions on their own.
-Unfortunately, for many families, they have children with severe issues, whether related to issues from birth, a severe medical condition, or due to a severe and debilitating accident.
+Unfortunately, many families have children with severe issues, whether related to issues from birth or a serious medical condition, or due to a severe and debilitating accident.
 As adults, people suffering from any of these conditions will not be able to care for themselves and might never be able to.

 A legal guardian will need to be appointed by the courts to grant the rights that the individual is unable to delegate on their own.